 The most common type of bund consists of a concrete wall and base surrounding one or more tanks.
 To ensure fitness for purpose there are rules for the capacity of bunds and their construction.

 Where the bund has been in service for some time, the EPA rules allow for either a water retention test or a visual inspection.
-Whilst a water retention test is the preferred test method, this is not always practical (e.g. danger of tank floatation, use of excessive amount of water, flooding of pumps and motors etc).
 Environmental Efficiency can undertake a preliminary inspection at no charge in order to advise you of the most safe and practical method of testing compliant with the regulators rules.

-Where the bund is newly built and not yet in service, it is required to be tested in accordance with the design code used for construction, this is most likely to be either BS8007 or CIRIA 163.
+Where the bund is newly built and not yet in service, it is required to be tested in accordance with the design code used for construction, this is most likely to be either BS8007 (although this is now withdrawn) or CIRIA 163.
 For both design codes this means a water retention test and again Environmental Efficiency can undertake this.